michellewong793/Java/README.md

-# Java
+# Graph GUI
-A collection of programs I've written in Java.
+A final project for Data Structures class at Smith College, Fall 2016.
+Programmed in Java.
+Ability to create nodes, edges, and perform traversal and search algorithms on the graph created.